Fillers & Neurotoxins

 Although no systemic complications have been reported in cosmetic doses of BOTOX® (<100 units per treatment session), mild flu-like symptoms may be experienced.
 Local complications may include mild bruising or local pain related to the injection.
 There also may be weakness of adjacent muscles such as eyelid or eyebrow drooping.
 This may be related to diffusion of the toxin.
 This will disappear with time.
 Muscle biopsies taken from patients after repetitive BOTOX® injections have not shown any evidence of permanent muscle atrophy or degeneration.
 Patients receiving high doses may develop antibody to the toxin, which may block the effect, making the patient resistant to further therapy.
 These antibodies have not produced hypersensitivity reactions or anaphylaxis.

 More recently FDA approved, Xeomin® and Dysport® are competitive brands of BOTOX® Cosmetic, the most recognized name of neurotoxin that treats dynamic wrinkles.
-Xeomin® is very similar to the actions of BOTOX® Cosmetic and Dr. Rasmussen uses that product on occasion.
+Xeomin® is very similar to the actions of BOTOX® Cosmetic and Dr. Rasmussen uses that product frequently as an alternative to BOTOX®.
 She chooses not to use Dysport® due to the theoretic increased risk of migration, which may result in the temporary paralysis of adjacent facial muscles.